See section 9.1 for a discussion of the fundamental concept of equilibrium.

 The calculation involved many steps, but each step was reasonably easy.

 Remark: The result is surprisingly simple.
-Whenever a complicated calculation produces a simple result, I take it as a sign that I don’t really understand what’s going on.
+Whenever a complicated calculation produces a simple result, it is a sign that we don’t really understand what’s going on.
 I suspect there is an easier way to obtain this result.
-In particular, since we have figured out that the entropy term is running the show, I conjecture that it may be possible to start from first principles, all the way back to the entropy in equation 12.3, and just keep track of the entropy.
+In particular, since we have figured out that the entropy term is running the show, I conjecture that it may be possible to start from first principles and just keep track of the entropy.

 Version 2 is tautological.
 As such, it is not wrong ... but it is utterly uninformative.